mediaelement/mediaelement/docs/guidelines.md

 ```

 <a id="es6"></a>
-### A word on `ES6` for Features and Renderers
+### A word on `ES6` for Renderers

-All the features and renderers are written using `Ecmascript 2015` specifications.
+All the renderers are written using `Ecmascript 2015` specifications.

-See the `src/js/features` and `src/js/renderers` directories, and check how the files were written to ensure compatibility.
+See`src/js/renderers` directory, and check how the files were written to ensure compatibility.

 **Note**: the `for...of` loop could have been used, but in order to bundle them and reduce the size of the bundled files, it is **strongly recommended to avoid*** its use.

-If you plan to use your own feature/renderer and you don't want to bundle them using `grunt` (see [above](#building)), you ***MUST*** regular Javascript (like indicated in the templates above) to ensure compatibility.

 <a id="nodejs"></a>
 ## Node.js